FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 Regardless of format, players earn points based on their real-life performances in Premier League matches.

-• Points are updated live during matches.
+• Points update live during matches

 Classic Draft: Season-Long Points Table

-• Each Gameweek, your team scores fantasy points.
+• Each Gameweek, your team scores fantasy points

 Head-to-Head Draft: Weekly Matchups